FarronF/limerick-council-meetings/meetings/2016/11/21-Monthly Meeting of Metropolitan District of Limerick/Minutes of Draft Budgetary Plan Meeting - Metropolitan District of Limerick - 17th October 2016.md

 Policy Committee:

-“That a Company, similar to Limerick 2030, be set up to cater for tourism development”.--- 2
+“That a Company, similar to Limerick 2030, be set up to cater for tourism development”.
+---
+2

 Following a discussion Members agreed to adjourn the Meeting to Monday, 24th October, 2016 at